Smart farming using drones

 A fixed-wing VTOL UAV combines the qualities of a quadcopter and a fixed-wing drone to bring the best of both worlds.

-The DeltaQuad Pro #MAP
+DeltaQuad Pro #MAP

 Industry leading VTOL mapping UAV

-Best quality payload options
+Quality payload options

 Easy operation